-Place the frame pad (6) on top of the springs.
-Adjust the frame pad so that the slits are directly above the T-sockets.
+Place the frame pad (10) on top of the springs.
+Adjust the frame pad so that the slits are directly above the T-sockets, and the two logos are on either side of the enclosure door.

 Important: Don't use the trampoline without the frame pad.
 It's designed to protect your little jumpers!
 Trust us on this one.